microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

 ## Use Azure Private Link to securely connect networks to Azure Arc

-The following README will guide you on how to use [Azure Private Link](https://docs.microsoft.com/azure/private-link/private-link-overview) to securely connect from an Azure Arc-enabled server to Azure using a VPN.
+The following Jumpstart scenario will guide you on how to use [Azure Private Link](https://docs.microsoft.com/azure/private-link/private-link-overview) to securely connect from an Azure Arc-enabled server to Azure using a VPN.
 [This feature](https://docs.microsoft.com/azure/azure-arc/servers/private-link-security) allows you to connect privately to Azure Arc without opening up public network access but rather using private endpoints over a VPN or ExpressRoute connection, ensuring that all traffic is being sent to Azure privately.

 In this guide, you will emulate a hybrid environment connected to Azure over a VPN with hybrid resources that will be Azure Arc-enabled, and Azure Private Link Scope will be used to connect over a private connection.
 To complete this process you deploy a single ARM template that will: